An Overview of the Quilting Used on T-shirt Quilts

 Design

 One rule that we tend to follow is ‘keep it simple’.
 If the design has so many details that are really small we try to avoid it.
-But if there is great line drawing I can replicate well and is big enough we go for it.
+But if there is great line drawing we can replicate well and is big enough, we go for it.
 A great example of this is Jazz base player T-shirt.
 He is simply drawn, doesn't have tiny little details, and is on a large block

 Placement